 Rev. Jacob Hygema, Syn.
-Bible

-the Senior year, intended to provide special instruction for those expecting to take up pastorates.
+PASTORAL WORK-An elective for the Senior year, intended to provide special instruction for those expecting to take up pastorates.
 Includes instruction on how to conduct various kinds of services, and in the performance of all the regular pastoral duties.
 Mimeograph notes.